iceberg-project/Seals/EnTKdevel/README.md

 If you installed your own MongoDB, note somewhere the followin URL:
 `mongodb://<ip_to _VM>:<mongodb_port>/entk_db`

-Mlad provides you with a similat URL.
+Mlad provides you with a similar URL.
 Make sure your DB is password protected.

 Now we are ready to install Ensemble Toolkit.
 The instructions will be based on installation from PyPi and Conda

 ### PyPi installation:

 ```
-vitrualenv rp
+virtualenv rp
 source rp/bin/activate
 pip install radical.entk
 ```